naglalakk/cookiecutter-purescript-frontend/README.md

 ### Environment variables

-Environment variables can be included in a .env file .e.g
+Environment variables can be included in a .env file.

-    echo "PORTNR=8081" > .env

 A .env.example is located at the root of this project.
 You can start using it by running

     cp .env.example .env

+#### Environment variables included

 **PORTNR**

 The port number the server will be running on.
-The default port is 8080
+Default: 8080

+**ENVIRONMENT**

+Environment to run in.
+Default: Development

 **API_URL**

-The API URL for the backend service
+Your custom API URL for backend requests

-**API_KEY**

-A base64 encoded authentication string
+**API_TOKEN**

+Custom authentication API_TOKEN.
+Only applies if you're using a backend API with a Bearer Authorization scheme.

+**API_USERNAME**

+Custom username for Basic authentication.
+Only applies if you're using a backend API with a Basic Authorization scheme.

+**API_USERPASS**

+Custom password for Basic authentication.
+Only applies if you're using a backend API with a Basic Authorization scheme.

 ### Structure